The Huntsman Curriculum: Challenging Students in Global Leadership

 The flexible design of the Huntsman curriculum allows students to graduate in four years with a Bachelor of Arts in International Studies (from the College of Arts & Sciences) and a Bachelor of Science in Economics (from Wharton).
 While receiving two degrees in four years involves many requirements, students often find that they have a surprising amount of flexibility within those requirements, the freedom to take electives outside of them and enough spare time to become highly involved in extracurricular and social activities.

-A total of 40 course units are required for graduation.
+A minimum of 40 course units is required for graduation.
+Some courses fulfill more than one requirement, which allows students to pursue electives, or an additional College of Arts and Sciences major or minor or a Wharton concentration.
 General requirements in the College and in Wharton provide students with an introduction to the many different fields offered by each school.
 The International Studies major and the Wharton concentration allow students to specialize in the areas that most interest them.
 The interdisciplinary nature of the International Studies major means that each Huntsman student is able to personalize his or her curriculum, and no two Huntsman students will have the exact same educational experience.

-The basic components of the Huntsman Curriculum are as follows:
+The basic components of the Huntsman Curriculum for students entering the Huntsman Program in Fall 2017 or later are as follows:

 International Studies Major Requirements

 Advanced Language (4 courses)

 Area Studies (3 courses)

 International Business (3 courses)